burcakotlu/GLANET/docs/source/tutorial.rst

 ^^^

 **Required** if :option:`-e` is set.
-This option followed by a float value sets Bonferroni Correction significance criteria.
+This option followed by a float value sets Bonferroni Correction significance level.
 Default option is :option:`-sl 0.05`.

 -s